gustavoverneck/CappuSim/docs/index.md

-# 🍵 LatteLBM
+# 🍵 LatteLab

-LatteLBM is a GPU-accelerated, OpenCL-based Lattice Boltzmann Method (LBM) simulator written in Rust.
+LatteLab is a GPU-accelerated, OpenCL-based Lattice Boltzmann Method (LBM) simulator written in Rust.

 It supports 2D and 3D simulations with multiple lattice models, dynamic boundary conditions, and output for visualization or analysis.